THE FRUIT OF THE LAND

 So when the needy of the world come to us, we with joy bring water for them from the River of Life that always is flowing from the Throne of God that has been created in us.

-Such is the produce of the land of promise.
+That is the produce of the land of promise.
 Does it seem to you like the continual Presence of God in Christ in our personality is an improvement upon the daily manna?
 It does to me!
-God always is moving from the lesser to the greater, isn't He.
+God always is moving from the lesser to the greater, isn’t He?
 He has kept the best wine until now.

 I hope that is true of you.
 I hope that is true of me.